 - Thomas R. Mulroy Prize for Appellate Advocacy; C-Chair: Moot Court Board, University of Chicago Law School.

-Mr. Castillo has developed a diverse practice with significant experience in all areas of bankruptcy law and litigation.
+Mr. Castillo has developed a diverse practice with significant experience in all areas of bankruptcy law, litigation, and corporate matters.
 Through representation of numerous Chapter 11 debtors, secured and unsecured creditors, official committees, and Chapter 7 and Chapter 11 trustees, Mr. Castillo has developed a broad knowledge of the law and the Bankruptcy Code, including pre-bankruptcy planning and prepackaged acquisitions, pre-negotiated reorganizations, bankruptcy liquidation and non-bankruptcy dissolution, assumption, assignment, and rejection of leases and contracts, utility and reclamation issues, claims objections, avoidance and recovery actions, disclosure-statement and plan drafting and negotiation, and various confirmation and post-confirmation issues.
 Mr. Castillo has tried suits involving millions of dollars in bankruptcy-related claims, including fraud, notes, turnover, conversion, and contract claims, and has litigated or settled millions more in preference and fraudulent-transfer claims for both plaintiffs.
 Mr. Castillo represents numerous clients in all areas of corporate formation and management, collection of difficult receivables, and handling of various operational matters.

 - “Bankruptcy: Critical Changes You Need to Know Now”, webcast presented by National Business Institute, June 24, 2016.

 - “A Paralegal’s Guide to Bankruptcy”, webcast presented by National Business Institute, October 8, 2015.